-Are you interested in volunteering at Victory Village Amador?
-Please fill out the form below and we will contact you regarding future volunteer opportunities.
-Thank you!
+If you interested in volunteering at Victory Village Amador, please fill out the form below and we will contact you regarding future volunteer opportunities.

 The President’s Volunteer Service Award is the premier volunteer awards program, encouraging United States citizens or lawfully admitted permanent residents of the United States through presidential recognition to live a life of service.

 Your recognition inspires others to take positive action to change the world.

 About the Award

 America has a long and proud tradition of volunteer service.
 Now, more than ever, volunteers are renewing their commitment to help others and making new connections that bring us closer together as families, as neighbors, as communities and as a nation.